What's New On The Sticky Beak Blog

 Our last port of call was the revamped Cookshop that was launching its new look at this celebratory event and, as I headed down the stairs from the Factory Shop towards it, I got a real sense of anticipation.
 I was relieved to see the Cookshop was still laden with all the premium brands (Brabantia, Joseph Joseph and Kuhn Rikon, to name just three!) and you can now purchase all your kitchen, utility and laundry gadgets in one place.

-When we’d been in the Craft Studio with Scarlett, she’d said that there was a little surprise for us from the Denby Pottery team and, when we went back to collect our pottery masterpieces, she handed us a beautiful bag that, when we opened it, had a pair of stunning Denby Pottery mugs in, as well as some vouchers and an anniversary card from everyone.
+When we’d been in the Craft Studio with Scarlett, she’d said that there was a little surprise for us from the Denby Pottery team and, when we went back to collect our pottery masterpieces, she handed us a beautiful bag that, when we opened it, had a pair of stunning Denby Pottery mugs in, as well as some voucher codes and an anniversary card from everyone.
 The Man and I cannot thank you all enough; this really made our day and was extraordinarily kind.
 We will treasure our ‘anniversary’ mugs forever and think of this wonderful venue each time we have a brew.

 One thing we did notice as we walked around the Denby Pottery Village was how well organised this event was; there was medical cover from E.M.M.S and there were also staff members making sure the car park was flowing smoothly to allow people to find a space quickly.